Domo 60th Anniversary

 Domo has continued to keep its operating costs low and pass the savings on to the guests.
 A simple but remarkable way Domo does this is through its very popular “Rollback Days” discount program.
 Mondays and Thursdays, at most locations, Domo rolls back its pumps up to 5 cents below the posted price it has on its street signs.
 Domo “Rollback Days” have, of course, built a very loyal following as each and every guest gets the discount right at the pump that day without any need for coupons or memberships or year-end refunds.

 Domo has worked hard to maintain its reputation for quality, convenience and superior service.

 In order, to pass on even larger savings to our guests, Domo has more recently introduced a select number of self-serve stores to its line-up, which of course, further help Domo keep its operating costs to a bare minimum.
-These stores are called Domo Club stores and feature such enhanced amenities such as relaxed indoor shopping for convenience items, ATM’s, Squishee machines and more.
+These stores are called Domo Club stores where guests enjoy extra savings with their free Domo Club Card.
+These stores feature enhanced amenities such as relaxed indoor shopping for convenience items, ATM’s, Squishee machines and more.
 As always, and as the Senator always insisted, the operating savings are passed on to our guests.

 Though some new Domo Club stores are self-serve, they retain the reputation Domo has earned for value, quality and convenience.
 Whether you visit our full serve or self-serve stores, it is the Domo Team’s “Jump to the Pump!” attitude that makes all the difference.